9M2PJU/i3asap/README.md

 # kali0conf
 ## Intro
-Auto setup i3 desktop environment for kali linux live cd - as an alternative to customizing the iso.
+Auto setup i3 desktop environment for kali linux live cd
+- as an alternative to customizing the iso.

+Once ran your system no longer have that awful live cd feeling.

+It should be easily portable to any debian based live cd.

 Simply wget the setup.sh file and run [insert tiny url link here] or [insert raw github link here].